openDSLM/opendslm-deamon/README.md

 * ⚠️ Slow shutters can exceed the default still capture timeout.
 Adjust expectations and keep the daemon responsive while we add configurable limits.

+## Default UI integration

+The daemon powers the [openDSLM GTK UI](https://github.com/openDSLM/gtk-ui), so the latest UI snapshots inside `/ssd/GitHub/gtk-ui/` expect the HTTP API described here.
+Launch `opendslm-daemon` before starting the GTK client so the UI can attach to the `/status`, `/settings`, `/preview`, and GStreamer shared memory endpoints.
+If you change ports or socket paths remember to update the UI environment variables accordingly.

 ## Compatibility (alpha)

 | Platform / Sensor | Status | Notes |